lenderpanel

 Recently asked questions about conveyancing in Wellesbourne

-With 76 years remaining on your lease we estimate the premium for your lease extension to be between £8,600 and £9,800 plus plus your own and the landlord's "reasonable" professional fees.
+You have 51 years remaining on your lease we estimate the price of your lease extension to span between £30,400 and £35,200 plus legals.

-The suggested premium range that we have given is a general guide to costs for extending a lease, but we cannot give you a more accurate figure in the absence of comprehensive investigations.
+The figure above a general guide to costs for renewing a lease, but we are not able to advice on a more accurate figure without more comprehensive due diligence.
 Do not use the figures in tribunal or court proceedings.
-There may be other concerns that need to be taken into account and clearly you should be as accurate as possible in your negotiations.
-Neither should you take any other action based on this information without first seeking the advice of a professional.
+There are no doubt additional concerns that need to be taken into account and you obviously want to be as accurate as possible in your negotiations.
+You should not move forward based on this information without first seeking the advice of a professional.

 Last updated